stephengaito/toolArchive/README.md

 The Dynamic UTF8 Parser can make use of LLVM's link time optimiztion.
 To do this we use the CMake build system.

-To build this the Dynamic UTF8 Parser, git clone a copy of the project into a directory, for example "dynamicUTF8Parser"
+To build the Dynamic UTF8 Parser, git clone a copy of the project into a directory, for example "dynamicUTF8Parser"

     git clone https://github.com/stephengaito/dynamicUTF8Parser